Findings at a glance from the INTERPLAY UK project

 The British Children’s Play Survey (BCPS) was conducted in 2020 with a total of 1919 parents of children aged 5–11 years old in Britain

-The survey collected questionnaires about the family, about the health and context of the children and different questions about parent attitudes towards on play
+The survey collected questionnaires about the family, about the health and context of the children and different questions about parent attitudes towards play

-The results revealed no difference between male and female caregivers’ overall attitudes
+No difference between male and female caregivers’ overall attitudes